PierBusDev/GolangPierbook/readme.md

 	fmt.Println(secondArray[0]) //buongiorno
 ```

-These two advantages are enough to make **arrays rarely used** in go.
+These two disadvantages are enough to make **arrays rarely used** in go.

 ## Slices
 The only case in which we prefere using arrays instead of slices is when we know the max size of the array.

-Slices **are passed by reference** to functions, so the modifications we make to them inside the functions are not lost once we exit.
+Slices **are passed by reference** to functions, so the changes we make to them inside the functions are not lost once we exit.

 ```go
 x := [4]int{5,6,7,8}	//array if we specify length